Best Wine Investments

 Vinovest

 Vinovest is an alternative investment platform that allows you to invest in expertly curated wine portfolios that are securely stored in world-class wine storage facilities.
+The company has three investment offerings, with each having its own account minimums ranging from $1,000 to $250,000 depending on the types of wine investments you want access to.

 If the idea of attending wine auctions and going to tastings at reputable vineyards sounds like the most luxurious way to earn an income and you’ve got the capital to get started, becoming a professional wine investor could be a great decision.
 The next step is to decide how much capital you’re willing to invest and what goals you hope to achieve.
-In the meantime, feel free to stop by Benzinga again as you explore all of your investment options.
+In the meantime, feel free to stop by Benzinga again as you explore your investment options.

 Frequently Asked Questions